 As you fuel your fire, only add dead, dry wood.
 Using living or green branches will create a lot of smoke, and is bad for the environment to boot.
 Stick to dry, dead twigs and branches.

 It goes without saying that you should be extra careful with fuel, gas bottles and other flammable items around campfires.
 It’s best to put such items away before you build your fire.
 However, did you know that glass will melt and potentially explode if placed over a fire?
 Unopened tins can also explode, so open them up to avoid injury.

 Finally, make sure you extinguish your fire at night.
 Leaving your fire unsupervised while you sleep risks bushfires.
 Plus, the embers will be still hot in the morning, and can burn people (including curious kids).

 4. DON’T WALK AWAY UNTIL THE FIRE IS OUT

 Many bushfires start from embers.
 Make sure you completely extinguish your fire using water before you leave the campsite.
 Unfortunately, soil doesn’t always extinguish fire, as fires can stay hot underneath for over eight hours.
 This not only creates a fire hazard, but could burn others if they accidentally walk over your fire pit.

 Finally, to report a bushfire, call 000 (in Australia).
 Our hard-working emergency services will be on the scene as soon as possible.
 If you follow these four simple campfire safety tips, you’ll significantly reduce the risk of starting a bushfire.
 Happy camping!

 Are you looking for campgrounds and holiday parks where campfires are allowed?
-Campstay can help – just use our handy “firepits” filter.
-To find and book holiday parks and campground, check out our website here, or download our android / itunes app.
-You can also follow us on Facebook and Instagram.
+Campstay can help – just use the handy 'firepits' filter.
+To find and book holiday parks and campgrounds, check out the campstay website here, or download the android / itunes app.
+You can also follow them on Facebook and Instagram.